dauniel000/guacamole-cli/README.md

 Guacamole CLI is a cross-platform tool that turns your to-do list into a beautiful desktop wallpaper.
 It supports KDE Plasma, GNOME, and Windows environments, and is written in Python.

+> **Disclaimer:** Guacamole CLI has only been thoroughly tested on KDE Plasma.
+Support for GNOME and Windows is experimental.

 ## Features
 - Manage your to-do list from the command line
 - Automatically updates your desktop wallpaper with your tasks